madtomic/Maintenance-Manager--CB-Plugin/README.md

 - You can choose the number of slots available during a maintenance.
 - Manage your plugins in real-time without having to reload or restart the server with /maintenance [enable|disable] (plugin name).
 Disabled plugins stay disabled after restart or reload until you re-enable it.
 - Countdown in motd when a maintenance has a duration planned.
 - Check the server hardware at any time with /cpu and /ram!
+- Aliases on /maintenance command.
+See the Commands section for further informations.

 ##Commands:

 **/maintenance** is the main command.
 You'll have to add the following arguments:

+//Aliases:// **/mmode , /maint**
 * on: turn on the maintenance mode
     - {schedule in minutes} (optionnal)
     - {duration of the maintenance in minutes} (optionnal)